zetafish-group/drawio-github/README.md

 ## Self-editing HTML file

 <a href="http://jgraph.github.io/drawio-github/self-editing.html" target="_blank">self-editing.html</a> is a HTML file with embedded PNG diagrams.
-The file uses nanocms.js for GitHub I/O and diagram editing.
+The file uses nanocms.js for GitHub I/O and diagram editing, and Bootstrap and nanocms.css for some fancy CSS styles.